Sirelaw/push_swap/README.md

 make
 ```

-To use the visualizer i used in the example below.<br>
+To use the visualizer used in the example below.<br>
 This visualizer is not mine, you can find it [here](https://github.com/o-reo/push_swap_visualizer "github.com/o-reo/push_swap_visualizer").

 ```